TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 3. **Is it trustworthy?**
 4. **How well maintained is it?**

-Even if you know your code is the best and the cleanest, if I don't trust you, I will never use it.
+Even if you know your code is the best and the cleanest, if they don't trust you, they will never use it.

 I will let you think about them a little bit.
 We will relate with specific files to them in second part of this article.